Scania N113: Hong Kong

 In 1993, Kowloon Motor Bus purchased two Alexander RH-bodied Scania N113 tri-axle double-deckers.
 The Alexander RH buses all have a double-curvature windscreen with an arched top.
 They were equipped with Scania DS11-74 engines (274 bhp) and Voith DIWA863 gearboxes.

 Another 20 were purchased in 1996, but equipped with Scania's DSC11-24 engine instead of DS11-74.
 All were withdrawn between 2010 and 2014.

 Singapore

-Singapore Bus Service took delivery of 200 Alexander PS bodied Scania N113CRB single deckers in 1989/90, 50 of which were air-conditioned and the remaining 150 non air-conditioned.
-Several of the non air-conditioned buses were retrofitted with air conditioning in 1998/99.
+Singapore Bus Service took delivery of 200 Alexander PS bodied Scania N113CRBs in 1989 and 1990, 50 of which were air-conditioned and the remaining 150 non air-conditioned.
+Several of the non air-conditioned buses were retrofit with air conditioned in-between 1998 and 1999.

-These buses served mainly the eastern parts of Singapore and were predominantly under the control of the Bedok North depot, with a minority at Ang Mo Kio, Braddell and Hougang depots.
-They were transferred to SBS Transit on 1 November 2001 and retired from 19 August 2008 to 1 May 2009.
-These buses were repainted between January 2004 and December 2007.
+These Scania N113CRBs served mainly the eastern parts of Singapore and were predominantly under the control of the Bedok North Bus Depot, with a minority at Ang Mo Kio Depot, Braddell Bus Park and Hougang Bus Depot.
+They were transferred to SBS Transit on 1 November 2001 and progressive retired from 19 August 2008 to 1 May 2009.
+These buses were repainted between January 2004 until December 2007.
 Some of them were already replaced by Volvo B10M who in turn replaced by Scania K230UB.
 The N113CRBs operated on a majority of trunk, feeder and Townlink services in the East.
+They were powered by Scania DSC1104 engine (11,021cc), and some Scania GV680 or GAV781 transmissions. after these buses were refitted with Voith DIWA 863 3-speed gearbox will be replaced by their original Scania gearbox.